 Everyone LOVES a good candle, but you’ll love them, even more, when you see just how easy they are to make.
+This recipe for Maple Donut Candles is SO easy.
 Just a few ingredients and a couple easy-to-follow steps and you’ll be filling your home with the sweet scents of the season in no time.

 - Wax (I used EcoSoya CB-Advanced Soy Candle Wax)